Don Strock: Arena Football League, the World League and the NFL

 Strock began his coaching career as the head coach of the Miami Hooters of the Arena Football League for one season in 1993.
 The following season, he moved on to be the head coach of the Massachusetts Marauders and again only stayed for one season.
 He then moved on to be an assistant coach of the Rhein Fire in the World League during 1995 season.
 Between 1996 and 1998 seasons, he was the quarterbacks coach of the Baltimore Ravens in the NFL.

 FIU

 On September 13, 2000, Strock was named the first head football coach in FIU's history.
 He was named to the position just shy of two years before the university's inaugural football game.
 Prior to being named head coach he was the director of football operations, a job he had obtained the year before.
 His overall record through the 2006 football season was 15–41.

 On November 15, 2006, Strock resigned as head coach of the FIU Golden Panthers.
 Of his 15 career victories, none came during the 2006 campaign and only three of them came against NCAA Division I-A opponents.
-His resignation came after an 0–9 start and a much-publicized brawl against the university of Miami Hurricanes caused 16 players from FIU to be suspended.
+His resignation came after an 0–9 start and a much-publicized brawl against the Miami Hurricanes caused 16 players from FIU to be suspended.
 His resignation became effective following FIU's last game against Troy University on December 2, 2006.